 Have you had a chemical peel before?
 We’d love to hear about your spa or at-home experience.
 Share it with us in the comments below and join the conversation on social media.

-This article was originally written by Alisha Whitley in April, 2018 and has been updated for accuracy and comprehensiveness.
+This article was originally written by Alisha Whitley in April 2018.